taichi-dev/taichi/README.md

 Notes:
    - You still need to clone this repo for demo scripts under `examples`.
 You *do not* need to execute `install.py`.
    After installation using `pip` you can simply go to `examples` and execute, e.g., `python3 mpm.py`.
    - Make sure you have `clang-7`.
 On Ubuntu 18.04 you can install it with `sudo apt-get install clang-7`.
 See [here](https://askubuntu.com/questions/1113974/using-c17-with-clang-on-ubuntu-16-04) for installing `clang-7` on Ubuntu 16.04.
-You will also need `g++-7` on Ubuntu16.04.
+You will also need `g++-7` on Ubuntu16.04 (for c++17 headers).
 To install:
    ```bash
 # Ubuntu 16.04 only
 sudo apt-get install -y software-properties-common